HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Weight of images in CSS

-The number of images is one thing, but how much they weigh is at least as important — loading a single 10MB background is worse than loading 10 100KB pictures, after all, even with server compression factored in.
+The number of images is one thing, but how much they weigh is at least as important — loading a single 10 MB background is worse than loading ten 100 KB pictures, after all, even with server compression factored in.

 {{ figure_markup(